-As with any precision piece of mechanical equipment, we suggest that after the first 10 hours of operation or 30 days after the purchase, whichever comes first, your vehicle be checked by the dealer.
-This inspection will give the opportunity to discuss the unanswered questions encountered during the first hours of operation.
+As with any precision piece of mechanical equipment, we suggest that after the first 10 hours of operation or 30 days after the purchase, whichever comes first, your vehicle be checked by your dealer.
+This inspection will give you the opportunity to discuss the unanswered questions you may have encountered during the first hours of operation.
 Remember that it is easier to remedy at this time than to allow the snowmobile to operate until a possible failure occurs.

-The 10 hour inspection is at the expense of the vehicle owner.
+The 10 hours inspection is at the expense of the vehicle owner.